YottaDB/YDBDoc/ProgGuide/isv.rst

 This section describes a model for understanding $ZROUTINES operations and the illustrating examples, which may assist you if you wish to examine the topic closely.

 You may think of $ZROUTINES as supplying a two dimensional matrix of places to look for files.
 The matrix has one or more rows.
-The first row in the matrix contains places to look for object and the second and following rows contain places to look for source.
+The first row in the matrix contains places to look for object files and the second and following rows contain places to look for source files.
 Each column represents the set of places that contain information related to the object modules in the first row of the column.

 Example: